 Back to The Song

 I wrote most of the song decades ago but finished and recorded it with Geoff DeMuth maybe five-six years ago.
-It’s a story that rings true because it happened.
-Or something similar.
-Perhaps not a literal depiction of my friend’s situation.
+This is not a literal depiction of something that happened to my friend.
 I took artistic leeway or poetic license or fool’s liberty, whatever.
-However, I’m pretty sure he would have liked the tune— but also loved the gesture from a friend.
 Sadly ironic when a goodly hearted cat dies of heart failure at a young age.
+Especially someone who was a Little League rival.
 We’ve missed him for 30 years.

 In the late 1970s in Lawrence, Kansas, I was hardly working.
 Every morning, when Linda left for her job at the Casbah Café and later, when she began teaching first grade, I sat down to write for at least two hours.

 My meager income to date had often relied on skills that required my back, my hands, and my patience—but never my writing skills.
 During these morning sessions I began to write short stories, primarily because they were short.
 Seemed easier to write something short.
 I attempted that one true sentence technique ala Hemingway.
 I bought a copy of the Writer’s Digest and versed myself in the art of the submission.
 A few of my stories received hand-written rejection slips with words of encouragement from the editor or publisher.
 Being politely rejected was progress of sorts.
 Most of the stories were never sent to anyone or seen by anyone but Linda and a close friend or two.
 They currently rest in a file cabinet to my right.